 Based on the description above of the premise.
 Let us say that we identify a subject that is small, from which we take perspective.
 If the subject should be perceived and conceived as small something needs to be big.
 When defining something to be small, we have giving meaning to a relation between two contrasting elements, which gives us a condition of two contrasting systems that puts propellors on a process.

-To understand what the relation to what the perceiver should experience or feel will add to the rules, behaviours and goals of systems and objects that the player will interact with.
+To understand what the relation to what the perceiver should experience or feel will add to the rules, behaviors, and goals of systems and objects that the player will interact with.
 Check the first part of Putting into play and the example which shows how the game designer Fumito Ueda is giving meaning to the player’s experience and feelings in the making of The Last Guardian, which core proceeded from an identified subject that was small in relation to something big.

 Creating a premise